 This baba ganoush recipe has no oil and no tahini, making it a fat-free vegetarian and vegan appetizer or dip that you can enjoy anytime.
 In addition, all of the ingredients are gluten-free, but you will probably want to read the ingredients on your onion powder carefully to see if there are any gluten-containing hidden additives.

 - 5 cloves minced garlic, preferably roasted

-Once the eggplants are soft, remove them form the oven and allow to cool slightly, then scoop out inside of eggplant, leaving the skin behind.
+- Once the eggplants are soft, remove from the oven and allow to cool slightly.
+Scoop out inside of eggplant into the bowl of a food processor or blender, discarding the skin.

-In a blender or food processor, process eggplant with remaining ingredients until smooth.
+- Process eggplant with remaining ingredients until smooth.
 You can also mash all the ingredients together with a fork if you prefer a slightly chunkier texture.
-I like it both ways.

 Although baba ghanoush is traditionally a dip (or meze), it can be eaten any number of different ways (including out of a bowl with a spoon!).
 Of course, it is perfect as part of a meze platter with other dips and pita bread, but you can also use it as a sandwich spread.
 Slather a little baba ganoush on a flour tortilla with some lettuce and veggies for a quick and healthy low-fat vegetarian wrap—a perfect light lunch or a big snack.
 You can also use it in place of your usual condiment on a chicken sandwich (if you are not vegetarian)—add avocado and tomato for even more flavor and color.

 If you prefer a more hummus-like baba ghanoush, try baba ganoush hummus.